Leah Freeman: Club career

-Bay FC

-Bay FC announced on July 18, 2025, that the club had signed Freeman to her first professional contract, agreeing to a deal through the end of the season.
-She joined Jordan Silkowitz and Emmie Allen in Bay's goalkeeping pool, replacing the injured Melissa Lowder.
+Bay FC announced on July 18, 2025, that the club had signed Freeman to her first professional contract through the end of the season.
+She replaced the injured Melissa Lowder as the third-stringer for Bay behind starter Jordan Silkowitz and backup Emmie Allen.

+San Diego Wave FC announced on January 12, 2026, that they had signed Freeman to a one-year contract.
+Following an injury to DiDi Haračić, she won the start over Luisa Agudelo and made her professional debut in a 2–1 win over the Utah Royals on March 22.
+One week later, she kept her first professional clean sheet in a 2–0 win over Chicago Stars.
+Supporting a strong San Diego defense, she contributed to five wins from six appearances before being made third-stringer behind a recovered Haračić and Agudelo.
+Shortly after the Wave signed Sandra Paños, Freeman agreed to a mutual contract termination on July 23.

+The following day, Italian club Lazio announced the signing of Freeman.

 International career

 Freeman trained with the United States national under-16, under-18, and under-20 teams, appearing in one friendly for the under-18s against Norway in 2020.
 She was called up to the under-23 team, for a training camp concurrent with the senior national team, in October 2025.